Northern bald ibis: Breeding

-The northern bald ibis breeds in loosely spaced colonies, nesting on cliff ledges or amongst boulders on steep slopes, usually on the coast or near a river.
+The northern bald ibis breeds in loosely spaced colonies, nesting on cliff ledges or amongst boulders on steep slopes.
 Volunteer climbers have created extra ledge spaces in the Souss-Massa colonies to ensure that breeding population is not limited by the availability of nest ledges, and artificial nest boxes are used in the managed colony at Birecik.
 In the past, the birds also nested in buildings.

 This ibis starts breeding at three to five years of age, and pairs for life.
 The male chooses a nest site, cleans it, and then advertises for a female by waving his crest and giving low rumbling calls.
 Once the birds have paired, the bond is reinforced through bowing displays and mutual preening.
 The nest is a loose construction of twigs lined with grass or straw.
 G. eremita normally lays two to four rough-surfaced eggs, which weigh an average of 50.16 g, and are initially blue-white with brown spots, becoming brown during incubation.
 An egg in the collection of the British Museum was marked more thickly at the broad end, with "spots and very small blotches of yellowish brown and pale rufous".
 It was 0.93 in long and 0.68 in wide (2.37 × 1.73 cm).
-The clutch is incubated for 24–25 days to hatching, the chicks fledge in another 40–50 days, and the first flight takes place at about two months.
+The clutch is incubated for 24–25 days to hatching, the chicks fledge in another 40–50 days and the first flight takes place at about two months.
 Both parents incubate and feed the chicks.

 The northern bald ibis lives for an average of 20 to 25 years in captivity (oldest recorded male 37 years, oldest recorded female 30 years).
 The average age in the wild has been estimated as 10 to 15 years.

 Feeding

 This gregarious species commutes in flocks from the cliff breeding sites or winter roosts to its feeding areas, flying in a V formation.
 The flocks may contain up to 100 birds in winter.
 During the breeding season, the ibises regularly forage up to 15 km from the colony, and, although steppe not in current cultivation is preferred for feeding, they will also use fallow ground, and occasionally even actively cultivated fields.

-The northern bald ibis consumes a very wide variety of mainly animal food; faecal analysis of the Moroccan breeding population has shown that lizards and tenebrionid beetles predominate in the diet, although small mammals, ground-nesting birds, and invertebrates such as snails, scorpions, spiders, and caterpillars are also taken.
+The northern bald ibis consumes a very wide variety of mainly animal food; faecal analysis of the Moroccan and Syrian breeding population has shown that lizards and tenebrionid beetles predominate in the diet, although small mammals, ground-nesting birds, and invertebrates such as snails, scorpions, spiders, and caterpillars are also taken.
 Males will sometimes "scrounge" food from females.
 As the flock moves across the ground, the ibis uses its long bill to feel for food items in the loose, sandy soil.
 Since this bird hunts mainly by probing, a soft surface seems to be vital, and it is important that any vegetation is sparse, and not more than 15–20 cm high.